ZXBYNXK/365DaysOfCode/README.md

 # [*Day 67:*](https://github.com/DariusRain/365DaysOfCode/tree/master/365_days_of_code/day67)
-Use JavaScript Classes and Constructors to construct new occurrances of objects | Jan 1 2019 ~Happy New Year!~
+Use JavaScript Classes and Constructors to construct new occurrances of objects | Jan 1 2020 *Happy New Year!*